 In last week’s blog, we took a deep dive into the flow of cash through a company, exploring ideas and methods for improvement.
 But here, I’d like to introduce you to a nifty tool that every company should use.
 It will tell you what approach to take and which levers to pull.
 It’s called the ‘Power Of One’.

 What is the ‘Power of One’?

-To plug this comprehension gap, Miltz designed a software tool that we use all the time with our clients.
-Available on subscription from his website cashflowstory.com, it’s transformational.
+To plug this comprehension gap, the team at Cash Flow Story designed a software tool that we use all the time with our clients.
+Available on subscription from their website cashflowstory.com, it’s transformational.
 By running 10 to 15 numbers from the client’s business through the software, it shows how small adjustments can result in huge improvements.
 These are fascinating insights that lead to strategic game-changers for our clients.

 Your 7 cash levers

 So instead of defaulting to a mindset of cost-reduction, what are the other areas you should be considering?
 Alan identified 7 levers that can powerfully affect profit, cash flow and business value.
 They are: